fabioschunig/Databases/MySQL/README.md

 CREATE USER 'someuser'@'localhost' IDENTIFIED BY 'somepassword';
 ```

-## Grant all priveleges on all databases
+## Grant all privileges on all databases

 ```sql
 GRANT ALL PRIVILEGES ON * . * TO 'someuser'@'localhost';